selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

-How to live a good life?

----

-We show it by the life we lead

-You become what you do

----

 Some things are in our control and others not

-Do what you can now and here
+Do what you can, now and here

 Don't worry for the rest

 ---

+Do not regret mistakes,

 You need a lot of mistakes for a few good moves,